Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Congruences

 We consider Russell's original, unrevised model because of its historical and continued importance to the field~\cite{russell1997a,barrett1998a,barrett1999a,yik2011a} as well as the challenge delivered by such a distinct kind of study.
 Indeed, the approximate agreement between the studies of Russell and Mohammad is remarkable given the differences between them: Era (late 1970s versus late 2010s), subjects (undergraduate students at the University of British Columbia versus online crowdsourcing), assessment type (various in Ref.~\cite{russell1980a} versus best-worst scaling), scale (28 versus $\sim$ 20,000 terms), and framing (the specific of affect versus the general of essential meaning).

 Building on earlier work~\cite{schlosberg1952a,fillenbaum1971a}, Russell asserted that eight fundamental affect concepts could be arranged as compass points on a circle (see Fig.~1 in Ref.~\cite{russell1980a}).
-As we indicate in Fig.~\ref{fig:meaning.figousiometer9000_russell1980a}A, starting from pointing upwards and stepping around clockwise, these concepts are distress ($\sim$ danger), arousal, excitement ($\sim$ power), pleasure, contentment ($\sim$ safety), sleepiness and depression ($\sim$ weakness).
-In line with the VAD framework, Russell took the underlying horizontal and vertical dimensions to be \semdiff{pleasure}{displeasure} and \semdiff{arousal}{sleepiness}, matching here with what we have called goodness and energy.
-To facilitate comparison with the power-danger framework, we have rotated Russell's framework by $-\pi/4$.
+As we indicate in Fig.~\ref{fig:meaning.figousiometer9010_russell1980a}A, starting from pointing upwards and stepping around clockwise, these concepts are distress ($\sim$ danger), arousal ($\sim$ aggression), excitement ($\sim$ power), pleasure ($\sim$ goodness), contentment ($\sim$ safety), sleepiness ($\sim$ gentleness), depression ($\sim$ weakness), and misery ($\sim$ badness).
+In line with the VAD framework, Russell took the underlying horizontal and vertical dimensions to be \semdiff{pleasure}{displeasure} and \semdiff{arousal}{sleepiness}, aligning in the GPAD frameworks \semdiff{goodness}{badness} and \semdiff{aggression}{gentleness} The alignment with the GAS framework notwithstanding, we have facilitated comparison with the GPAD framework, by rotating Russell's framework by $-\pi/4$.

 Russell then carried out a series of varying types of surveys on perceptions of 28 affect terms (e.g., `afraid', `glad', `serene', `bored').
-In Fig.~\ref{fig:meaning.figousiometer9000_russell1980a}A, we show the locations of 27 words according to the results presented in Fig.~2 of Ref.~\cite{russell1980a} (we exclude the 2-gram `at ease').
-In Fig.~\ref{fig:meaning.figousiometer9000_russell1980a}B, we show the same words located by their power-danger scores.
+In Fig.~\ref{fig:meaning.figousiometer9010_russell1980a}A, we show the locations of 27 words according to the results presented in Fig.~2 of Ref.~\cite{russell1980a} (we exclude the 2-gram `at ease').
+In Fig.~\ref{fig:meaning.figousiometer9010_russell1980a}B, we show the same words located by their power-danger scores.

-In general, we see that words in the circumplex and power-danger frameworks are reasonably well aligned.
+In general, we see that words in the circumplex and GPAD frameworks are reasonably well aligned.
 A number of words show strong congruence across the two studies, including `sleepy', `excited', `aroused', and `miserable'.
 Angles of affect words are generally similar with a maximum discrepancy of around $\pi/4$.
-For example, `tired' is in the direction of safe-weak in the circumplex model and weak in the power-danger framework (`sleepy' remains safe-weak in both, and the added hue of danger for `tired' in the power-danger framework is sensible).
+For example, `tired' is in the direction of gentle in the circumplex model and weak in GPAD framework (`sleepy' aligns with gentle in both, and the added hue of danger for `tired' in the GPAD framework is sensible).
 Apart from `tense' and to a lesser extent `astonished' and `droopy', affect words register strong power-danger magnitudes, and are consequently located around an approximate circle.